 Your GP can ask you a series of question and possibly run different health checks to determine what might be at the root of your issues with sleep, and whether it might be a medical condition or related to another health problem.

-If you have any symptoms of a sleep disorder, like snoring and gasping in your sleep and waking up unable to breath, or falling asleep during daily activities such as driving that ultimately may place you in constant danger, it is important to make an appointment with your GP as soon as possible.
+If you have any symptoms of a sleep disorder such as snoring and gasping in your sleep and waking up unable to breathe or falling asleep during daily activities such as driving that ultimately may place you in constant danger, it is important to make an appointment with your GP as soon as possible.